 Abstract

-While artificial intelligence (AI) has been part of the health economics and outcomes research (HEOR) toolkit for years in the form of predictive models and machine learning algorithms, the recent surge of generative AI (GenAI) has created a new wave of excitement.
+Although artificial intelligence (AI) has been part of the health economics and outcomes research (HEOR) toolkit for years in the form of predictive models and machine learning algorithms, the recent surge of generative AI (GenAI) has created a new wave of excitement.
 GenAI is moving at lightning speed.
-In the time it takes to conceive, draft, and submit a paper on use of AI in HEOR, the underlying AI tools will have already evolved or been replaced.
+In the time it takes to conceive, draft, and submit an article on use of AI in HEOR, the underlying AI tools will have already evolved or been replaced.
 For researchers in our field, this precipitous pace presents exhilarating opportunities but also many challenges and concerns.
 The creation of health economic models is being reimagined, evidence synthesis is being automated, and many other tasks are being reshaped—often before we have had time to understand and validate the latest breakthrough.

-There are common themes across these papers.
+There are common themes across these articles.
 GenAI can assist humans by automating workflow, taking care of boring repetitive tasks, and minimizing error, thereby reducing labor and accelerating production.
 Just the same, concerns remain: accuracy, credibility, and transparency are often discussed, as is the need for standards.

 Authors